miraclx/freyr-js/README.md

 2. Then, it queries sources (e.g. YouTube), classifies the results to find you the best sounding, most accurate audio and downloads that in the raw format.
 3. Next, it processes each track, encoding them in an [Apple AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format (`.m4a` file extension) at a bitrate of `320kbps` for high quality.
 4. Then, it embeds all the metadata and the album art into each track.
-5. And finally, it organizes all the files into a structured library.
+5. And finally, it organizes all the files into a structured library ([example](https://miraclx.github.io/freyr-demo-library/)).

 ### Metadata Availability